Emmetsburg Community School District

 Emmetsburg Community School District (ECSD) is a rural public school district headquartered in Emmetsburg, Iowa.

 Entirely in Palo Alto County, it serves Emmetsburg, Curlew, and Cylinder.

 History

 It has a partial day sharing agreement with the Ruthven-Ayrshire Community School District.
+Between 1930 and 1970 the district operated Emmetsburg Junior College, which is now a branch campus of Iowa Lakes Community College.